Summer staff & Volunteer positions

 Skyview’s media team thrives on creativity, technical skill, teamwork, collaboration, and time management.
 It provides tech savvy and creative individuals a chance to expand their portfolio and sharpen their skills.
 With a sweet camera arsenal and quality editing software, our Media Specialists can capture and create excellent photo and video content under supervision of our Director of Marketing.
 This team is also responsible for AV needs, especially for chapel services and programmed events.
 Daily photo uploads and weekly highlight videos are the primary responsibilities.
 Media Specialists are keen on engaging campers from behind the camera to establish a friendly, approachable relationship.
 Summer camp provides a unique atmosphere through its many programs that boasts incredible photo and video opportunities!
 Experience with DSLR cameras and Adobe Premiere is a huge plus.

 Office Staff are critical to making camp run when no one is watching.
 They will assist with processing camper registrations and Monday morning check-in.
 This team is also responsible for delivering letters/emails to campers from home as well as putting together Ranch mailings.
 To work in the office requires an eye for detail, an affinity for spreadsheets, and a knack for fielding phone calls.
-Our Office Staff are managed by Skyview’s Administrative Director.
+Our Office Staff are managed by Skyview’s Office Director.

 SUPPORT STAFF SUPERVISOR